saminala/ocaml.org/data/pages/governance.md

 #### Delegates

-The Owner may choose to delegate authority to others to manage the domain and act in the Owner's name, though ownership remains with the Owner.
+The Owner may choose to delegate authority to others to manage the Domain, Organization and Projects and act in the Owner's name, though ownership remains with the Owner.
 Those Delegates are free to choose how they arrange themselves, in agreement with the Owner.
 In the specific case of disputes, the Delegate(s) will consult with the Owner, who will act as arbitrator if required.

-*Currently, Xavier Leroy has delegated responsibility for OCaml.org to Anil Madhavapeddy, who has accepted this Role.*
+*Currently, Xavier Leroy has delegated responsibility to Anil Madhavapeddy, who has accepted this Role.*

 ### Maintainers

-Projects under OCaml.org will have their own Maintainers, who have commit access to relevant repositories and are responsible for:
+OCaml Projects will have their own Maintainers, who have commit access to relevant repositories and are responsible for:
 - Managing the specific project.
 - Writing code directly to repositories.